jhu-dvrk/dvrk-readthedocs/docs/pages/development/frames/arm.rst

 * Tool tip offset (optional):

-  * Defined in the kinematic JSON file, ``tooltip-offset`` is a constant offset appended at the end of the the kinematic chain (PSM and ECM only, not MTM).
+  * Defined in the kinematic JSON file, ``tooltip-offset`` is a constant offset appended at the end of the kinematic chain (PSM and ECM only, not MTM).
 The tooltip offset for the ECM is determined by the type of endoscope (straight, up, down) and automatically managed by the ECM arm class.
 The PSM tooltip